 In the following chapters the content of the menu tile is discussed in detail.

 Identifiers

-Under this tile overview of SW version installed and extras present in the ECpvh.
+Under this tile, an overview of SW version installed and extras present in the ECpv2 as well as the menu for switching between the applications is found.